 A brief coach trip to the course, two hours before “Go!” and the build-up began.
 A walk to inspect at least some of the two-kilometre lap – some tricky mud and rather mossy underfoot but only lightly undulating, thank goodness, and suitable terrain for veterans aged 35 to 80 plus.
 Steep climbs and drops nowadays?
 No thank you!

 Traumatic memories of ghastly trails passed through his mind with merciful brevity.
 The 1972 English National XC in Sutton (very) Coldfield (nine miles of mud, sub-zero temperatures, extra wind-chill and snowstorm – on the last desperate lap, a reigning Commonwealth gold medallist had been passed, upside down in a ditch); uphill slurry before clambering over barbed wire fences in Dunbartonshire; near death by hypothermia in Hawick.
 That one had been a Scottish Masters; the very first he had contested was Clydebank 1988.
 Some sadist had taken a film of the three laps.
-First one, pretty snowfall adding enchantment; second, the action totally obscured by a blizzard of heavy, wet, white flakes; the final lap, knackered survivors of a Norwegian notion of hell.
+First one, pretty snowfall adding enchantment; second, the action totally obscured by a blizzard of heavy, wet, white flakes; the final lap, knackered survivors of a Norwegian notion of hell (unless Vikings would actually be more horrified by unaccustomed extreme heat?)
 Any hat-wearers now sported snow-stacks stuck to their heads.
 Despite tackling any conditions when forced to, really Alastair had been a bit of a ‘road fairy’, whose favourite cross-country routes traversed firm, dry, grassy, mainly flat golf courses.

 Heat exhaustion, Alastair thought, had not been a problem in cross country events; only in long, scorching road runs, especially marathons or ultras.
 Foreign ordeals where you were shocked yet grateful when spectators sprayed you with garden hoses or chucked buckets of water; that Lairig Ghru 28 miler (80 degrees in mid-glen) when you struggled exhausted past the finish line on the wrong side of the busy main street in Aviemore.
 Officials hauled you across safely, then left you hanging over a fence in blessed shade.
 And how long it took before even a vestige of energy returned so you could fumble to untie over-tight running shoes and find something, anything, to drink!
 A final heatwave moment, was finishing as roasted runner-up in a South of France marathon.
 A photo in the local newspaper had been published in black and white – despite this, it was obvious his face had been bright scarlet.
 The report had referred to him as “Taylor, l’epouvantail”.
 Alastair’s schoolboy French had not included that word.
 Back in Scotland, a language teacher had cackled as she told him it meant “the scarecrow”.